ZynclaveTech/vync-video-player/README.md

 ### **Performance & Optimization**
 - **Native Performance**: Built with native iOS (AVPlayer) and Android (ExoPlayer) for optimal performance
-- **Smart Memory Management**: Efficient view recycling and automatic cleanup to prevent memory leaks
+- **Hybrid Memory Management**: Smart memory optimization that keeps only nearby videos in memory (3-5 videos), destroying distant ones to reduce memory usage by up to 60%
 - **Lazy Loading**: Videos only load when visible, reducing bandwidth and improving app performance
 - **Optimized Rendering**: Hardware-accelerated video rendering for smooth playback